Bad Idea Right?: Composition

-In "Bad Idea Right?", Rodrigo contemplates whether or not it is a good idea to rekindle with her ex-boyfriend and weighs its pros and cons.
+In "Bad Idea Right?", Rodrigo contemplates whether it is a good idea to reconnect with her ex-boyfriend by weighing the pros and cons.
 Narrated as an inner monologue, some of the song's lyrics depict her trying to convince herself not to do it while others see her justifying the encounter.
 In the first verse, Rodrigo describes being out and intoxicated while receiving a phone call from the ex in real-time, perceiving hidden meanings in what he is saying.
-While she briefly feels that she should "probably not" rekindle with him, Rodrigo dismisses this thought.
-Rodrigo repeatedly questions that it is "a bad idea, right?" in the pre-chorus but concludes that it is fine.
+While she briefly feels that she should "probably not" reconnect with him, Rodrigo dismisses this thought.
+Rodrigo repeatedly questions whether it is "a bad idea, right?" in the pre-chorus but concludes that it is fine.
 She tries to justify the decision to her friends, stating that she only considers him a friend but admitting that is "the biggest lie I ever said".
-Rodrigo also tries to pretend that she is innocent and accidentally slipped and fell on the ex's bed.
+Rodrigo also tries to pretend that she innocently slipped and fell on the ex's bed.
 She recalls telling her friends that she was sleeping, but neglecting to mention that she was at another person's apartment.
-Rodrigo repeats that she "can't hear my thoughts" in it; Pitchforks Cat Zhang interpreted the song as Rodrigo's thoughts while under the influence of alcohol and believed that the ex might have been less attractive than Rodrigo describes him as in the song.
+Pitchforks Cat Zhang interpreted the song as Rodrigo's thoughts while under the influence of alcohol and believed that the ex might have been less attractive than Rodrigo describes him as in the song.